nickbearman/popchange-documentation/practicals/2-article-ready-map/workbook.md

 - All the details of the Print Composer project are saved with the project file (.qgs).
 It's a good idea to save your Map Project regularly.
 To do this, click the Save project button ![Save project](images/save-project.png){ height=20 } at the top left. *Be sure to avoid the Save as template button, which looks similar but has a green box with a white line in the bottom right corner.*

 - Click **Layout > Add Label** and draw a rectangle for the title at the top of the map.
-Under Item Properties, update the text that says QGIS to a suitable title for the map (*Changes in number of people aged X to X between X and X*).
+Under Item Properties (on the right hand side of the screen), update the text that says QGIS to a suitable title for the map (*Changes in number of people aged X to X between X and X*).
 - Set the **Horizontal Alignment** to **Center**.
 - Click **Font...** and select a suitable size and style for the title, such as 24.
 - Repeat this process to add the data sources (listed below) and any other text you wish at the bottom of the page.